-One of the most interesting aspects of rearing amphibians is the high level of creativity the owners can contribute to the process.
+One of the most interesting aspects of rearing reptiles and amphibians is the high level of creativity the owners can contribute to the process.
 Frogs readily use branches and logs for hiding and climbing.
-Thus, you can save yourself a lot of stress by buying logs and branches from a pet store or online.
-These kinds are processed for the habitat of a reptile or amphibian and they’re generally safe to use.
-In this post, I will list some of the most popular types of wood used for terrarium decor.

 This article will cover the most common types of branches, logs, and barks used in terrarium decoration.
-These are the woods you can easily find online or in your local pet store.
-So, without further delay, lets jump into it.
+So, without further delay, let’s jump into it.

 Cork Bark is suitable for all kinds of terrarium usage, and the fact that they do not rot in humid environments is a big plus.

 Zoo Med’s ‘Mopani Wood’ is harvested from root masses and is of an African origin.
 It is a very hardwood that is highly resistant to drought.
 The Mopani wood is a beautiful two-color wood suitable for terrariums, vivariums, and aquariums alike.

 It is one of the densest and hardest woods available and doesn’t rot when soaked in water.
 It’s also known as African Root Wood.

 It comes in different sizes: small, medium, and large.
 The price ranges from $6 to $25 depending on the size you purchase.

 One minor setback of Mopani wood is that it stains water, but some people love the yellowish-green color that it adds.
 Since you’ll likely be using this as decor in your frog’s enclosure, you won’t have to worry about that.